Mean-Field Theory for Heider Balance under Heterogeneous Social Temperatures: Examples

 To illustrate how heterogeneity reshapes the global phase diagram of the system, we examine several representative families of distributions $\rho(\beta)$.
 These examples highlight how different forms of variability lead to qualitatively distinct phase diagram.
 Light-tailed and heavy-tailed distributions each modify the location and structure of the transition between polarized and non-polarized states.
 In particular, the behavior of higher-order moments, reflecting light-tailed or heavy-tailed property for distributions, can either destabilize polarized states or, conversely, maintain them even under strong noise level.

-We here provide three examples with different distributions for $\beta$: \textit{delta distribution}, \textit{gamma distribution}, and \textit{Pareto distribution}.
+We here provide four examples with different distributions for $\beta$: \textit{delta distribution}, \textit{gamma distribution}, \textit{Pareto distribution}, and \textit{double-delta distribution}.
 The delta distribution corresponds to fully homogeneous environments where all interpersonal relations fluctuate with identical stability.
 The gamma distribution models light-tailed variability, typical of human activity patterns with finite variance and moderate deviations.
 In contrast, the Pareto distribution represents heavy-tailed and scale-free heterogeneity, characteristic of systems where rare but extremely stable or influential ties dominate collective behavior.
+Finally, the double-delta distribution illustrates how a sufficiently large fraction of low temperature links stabilizes the polarized state, thereby clarifying the key mechanism responsible for the qualitative differences in the phase diagrams of different temperature distributions.